tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-28-model-parallelism.md

 [Y_1, Y_2] = [X A_1, X A_2]
 $$

-Each shard $A_i$ sits on a different GPU, so the multiplications happen in parallel before the results are concatenated.
+Each shard $A_i$ sits on a different GPU, so the multiplications happen in parallel.
 Tensor parallelism (TP) reduces latency for wide layers because identical operations run concurrently on separate devices.
 Practically, TP pairs well with high-bandwidth links such as NVLink; across slower interconnects the cost of synchronizing partial results can dominate.

 ### Pipeline Parallelism
 Pipeline parallelism (PP) slices the model by depth instead of width.
 If a network is composed of stages $A$ and $B$, the forward pass applies them sequentially: